yiisoft/yii-view-renderer/README.md

 If the view renderer is used in a controller, you can either specify controller name explicitly using `withControllerName()` or determine name automatically by passing a controller instance to `withController()`.
-Automatically, the name of the controller is determined as follows:
+In this case the name is determined as follows:

 ```
 App\Controller\FooBar\BazController -> foo-bar/baz